 If you have been served with an application of a Temporary Protective Order.
 I have represented many clients who must defend an unjustified TPO, a false accusation used as a strategy in divorces to gain temporary custody and to paint one parent as a bad parent.
 Unfortunately, making a false accusation to get a frivolous TPO occurs quite often.

-TPOs are issued “ex parte,” meaning the accused is not present to defend himself or herself to a judge before it is issued.
-After that, it can take months for the accused to get in front of a judge.
-In the meantime, the accused is typically away from his or her own children, home, belongings, etc., living in a hotel, paying for a hotel and a home simultaneously, etc.
+TPOs are issued “ex parte,” meaning the accused is not present to defend himself or herself before a judge when it is issued.
+In the meantime, the accused is typically removed from his or her own children, home, belongings, etc., paying for a hotel and a home simultaneously.